Smart Signals Reference

 "publicVPN": false,

-"auxiliaryMobile": false,
+"auxiliaryMobile": True,

-"osMismatch": false // always false, irrelevant for native SDKs
+"osMismatch": false, // always false, irrelevant for native SDKs

 }